buildingSMART/IFC4.3.x-development/content/terms_and_definitions.md

 ### concept root

 entity to which the concept template is applied

+Note 1 to entry:  It indicates the root entity of the graph as defined in the concept template.
+It shall not be mistaken with the set of applicable entities, to which the concept template applies.

 Note 1 to entry:  The concept root is the root of a graph of connected entities and attributes.